-Choosing your cabinet wood species comes after the type of cabinet finish you select.
 Wood and its natural characteristics will vary in color, texture and grain.
-We recommend viewing several cabinet door samples and displays to become familiar with the natural characteristics, and how the wood mellows and changes when exposed to sunlight.The most common cabinet wood species used in solid wood cabinet construction today are oak, maple, alder, cherry, or an MDF with a wood veneer.
+We recommend viewing several cabinet door samples and displays to become familiar with the natural characteristics, and how the wood mellows and changes when exposed to sunlight.The most common cabinet wood species used in solid wood cabinet construction today are oak, maple, alder, cherry, or an MDF (medium-density fiberboard) with a wood veneer.

 Cherry hardwoods are admired for their rich, beautiful color, and uniform grain pattern, and bringing warmth to interiors.
-Cherry is one of our most popular wood species for kitchen cabinetry and the color will range from light to medium reddish brown with some areas of light creamy color.
+Cherry is one of our most popular wood species for kitchen cabinetry.
+The color will range from light to medium reddish brown with some areas of light creamy color.
 Cherry tends to fall at the higher end of the wood species price range for cabinets.

 Walnut is a smooth-grained wood with wavy grain patterns and a coarse texture that accepts finishes well.
-As Walnut is exposed to sunlight, it lightens a few shades.
-Walnut is a hard wood with above average hardness and strength.
+As walnut is exposed to sunlight, it lightens a few shades.
+Walnut has above average hardness and strength.
 It falls at the higher end of the wood species price range for cabinets.

 Alder wood is chosen for its rustic appearance.
-It is a uniform texture with natural characteristics of knots and mineral streaks and a smooth hardwood similar to Cherry.
+It has a uniform texture with natural characteristics of knots and mineral streaks and a smooth texture similar to cherry.
 With exposure to sunlight, it tends to lighten one shade.
-Knotty Alder is in the middle for wood species price range for cabinets.
+Knotty alder is in the middle for wood species price range for cabinets.

-Exotic veneers are available for transitional and contemporary designs for high visual appeal.
+Exotic veneers are available for transitional and contemporary designs to give high visual appeal.
 Bamboo is the only natural wood veneer, with the other options being engineered (Zebrawood, Walnut, Shale, and White Oak).
-This option is environmental friendly because sustainable wood species are utilized.
-Natural veneers exhibit unique color and grain variations while some are more consistent with grain and color for a sleek, contemporary design.
+Engineered veneers are environmentally friendly because sustainable wood species are utilized to achieve the "look" of the more exotic species.

 MDF is produced by breaking down wood residuals into wood fibers which are then exposed to heat and pressure to form a fiberboard.
 MDF doesn't warp or crack in extreme temperatures or humidity.
 Made from very fine wood particles, MDF has less variability than wood and no noticeable grain which provides a smoother finish, especially when painted.